19hours/sg-statutes/Acts/Monetary Authority of Singapore Act.md

 (b) any finance company licensed under the Finance Companies Act (Cap.
 108);

-(c) any merchant bank that is approved as a financial institution under section 28;
+(c) any person that is approved as a financial institution under section 28;

 [13/2007 wef 30/06/2007]